davissp14/terminal_tabs/README.md

 Terminal tabs makes it super easy to quickly build out your terminal workstation.

+## Supported Terminals ##
+Currently the only supported terminal is Iterm2.

-# Getting started
+## Getting started

       1. git clone git@github.com:davissp14/terminal_tabs.git

-      2. Use the tabs.yml file to specify your desired tasks
+      2. Use the tabs.yml file to specify your desired tab name and command

       3. ruby bin/generate_excutable.rb